shipyardapp/Shipyard-Documentation/docs/faqs.md

 In the future, we plan to expand our native language support to R. If you have a language that you would like to see supported, let us know!

-## Is Shipyard a no-code tool?
+## Is Shipyard a low-code tool?

-Yes and no.
+Yes, partially.

-Shipyard is not inherently a no-code tool, as it's custom-designed for data teams and developers to launch their scripted solutions.
+Shipyard is not inherently a low-code tool, as it's custom-designed for data teams and developers to launch their custom scripted solutions.

-However, the platform allows technical teams to turn coded solutions into no-code Blueprints that can be used by anyone in the organization.
+However, the platform allows technical teams to turn coded solutions into low-code Blueprints that can be used by anyone in the organization.

-Additionally, we offer a wide variety of Blueprints in our [Blueprint Library](reference/blueprint-library.md) that don't require code to use.
+Additionally, we offer a wide variety of Blueprints in our [Blueprint Library](reference/blueprint-library.md) that don't require minimal code to use.

 ## What skills do I need to get started with Shipyard?